srlabs/phink/README.md

 **Phink** is a blazing-fast⚡, property-based, coverage-guided fuzzer for ink! smart contracts.
 It enables developers to embed inviolable properties into their smart contract testing workflows, equipping them with automatic tools to detect vulnerabilities and ensure contract reliability before deployment.
+Please, read the [documentation](https://srlabs.github.io/phink/) in order to properly use Phink.

 ![Dashboard GIF](assets/dashboard.gif)

-For documentation, visit
-our [**documentation site here**](https://srlabs.github.io/phink/).
-If you have any question, feedback, features suggestion, join our [Discord](https://discord.gg/gAahQMGE).

 > ⚠️ This project is actively under development with new features and improvements being made regularly.
 Contributions
 > and feedback are welcome!

+For documentation, visit our [**documentation site here**](https://srlabs.github.io/phink/).
+If you have any question, feedback, features suggestion, join our [Discord](https://discord.gg/gAahQMGE).

 ## Install